Consumption Dependent Random Utility: Introduction

 The rest of this paper is structured as follows.
 In Section \ref{Model} we formally introduce our notation and model.
 In Section \ref{sec:axioms} we axiomatically characterize our model.
-In Section \ref{sec:hypo} we develop two hypothesis tests of our model.
-In Section \ref{sec:parametric} we consider our parametric application.
+In Section \ref{sec:hypo} we develop two tests of our model.
 Finally, we conclude in Section \ref{sec:conc} and discuss the related literature.
 All proofs are relegated to the appendix.